AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threads.md

 "Cooperation" here is a positive wording.
 Negatively expressed, it could be said that "the isolation rules were broken".
-The benefit of this design decision is that all other code can use the macros and types independent from the \alibdist_nl.
+The benefit of this design decision is that all other code can use the macros and types independent from the \alibbuild_nl.
 This avoids code clutter in \alib as well as in custom code that opts in to using these features for themselves.

 # 1.3 Pruning  # {#alib_threads_intro_pruning}
 This section lists entities placed in #alib::lang instead of #alib::threads and macros that are likewise always available regardless if this module is included in an
-\alibdist or not.
+\alibbuild or not.
 If it is not included, the macros are defined <em>"empty"</em>, so that their use is pruned.

 Please consult the reference documentation of the listed entities for more information.